-- Academic Mastery: students master academic content in both languages.
+- Academic Mastery: Students master academic content in both languages.

 - Critical Thinking and Problem Solving: Students transfer knowledge and skills between languages, and think creatively and outside the box to solve problems.

-Two Days in the Life of a DLI Student
+A Day in the Life of a DLI Student

 HKIS DLI Program is a balanced 50/50 model, with equal time spent in English and Chinese.
-Two homeroom teachers lead the classes individually and collaboratively, alternating instructional days across a six-day cycle.
-A typical day will include:
+Two homeroom teachers lead the classes individually and collaboratively, alternating instructional days, one day in Chinese and one day in English , across a six-day cycle.

 FAQs